Airbnb now lets you book a restaurant reservation on its app

 The reservation service is made possible through a partnership with Resy, a restaurant-booking app.
 Airbnb has fully integrated Resy into the Airbnb app.

 For now, users can book reservations at almost 650 restaurants in 16 U.S. cities, like Washington D.C., San Francisco and Los Angeles.
-The service could eventually be available internationally.
+The service will expand to more domestic markets soon and it will eventually roll out internationally.

 Related: Airbnb to call out 'premium' listings